twiddlingbits/twr-wasm/docs/api/api-c-general.md

 # C API - General
 ## Overview
 `lib-c/twr.a` is the tiny-wasm-runtime static library that provides C APIs your C/C++ code can use.
+The debug version is `lib-c/twrd.a.
 C APIs fall into these catagories:

 - [A subset of stdlib](api-c-stdlib.md), like printf and strcpy
 - General functions, like `twr_sleep` and `twr_getchar`